marmelab/react-admin/docs/useCanAccessRecordSources.md

 ## Usage

-`useCanAccessRecordSources` returns takes an object `{ action, resource, record, sources }` as argument.
+`useCanAccessRecordSources` takes an object `{ action, resource, record, sources }` as argument.
 In addition to react-query result properties, it returns a `canAccess` object that has a property for each provided source determining whether the user has access to it.

 ```jsx
 import { useCanAccessRecordSources, SimpleList } from 'react-admin';